The Goberian is the combination of a Siberian Husky with a Golden Retriever.

 Although these dogs love spending time with their family, they usually have a close bond with just one person in the family.

-They love being outdoors and getting active, but they like to spend this active time with their favorite humans.
+They love being outdoors and getting active, but they like to spend this active time with their favourite humans.

 This hybrid is also very intelligent and alert, and he is generally very obedient.
 Since he is energetic and active, he needs plenty of room to play and let out his energy.